anvilresearch/connect-docs/server.md

     └── signup.jade
 ```

+`nv init` will also write to the console the next steps needed to finish Connect setup once the file tree has been created.

 Anvil Connect aims to be easily customizable.
 Using a deployment repository allows you to serve your own static assets, customize views (HTML templates), manage dependencies and keep your configuration under version control.
 It also makes upgrading Anvil Connect as simple as changing the version number in `package.json`.

 #### Install Dependencies

-Now you can install npm and bower dependencies.
+Now you can install npm and bower dependencies, if you want to run Connect locally.

 ```bash
 $ npm install